TheCase/k3os-proxmox-packer/README.md

 At the end of the run, you'll have fresh ssh keys to access any freshly booted clones.

+TIP:  Migrate the template's volume to a shared storage location to allow link-cloning the template to other nodes.

 ### Questions, support?

-Please file an issue in the project tracker.
+Please file an issue in the [project_tracker](./issues).